aimacode/aima-python/README.md

 - The first rule is that the code should correspond directly to the pseudocode in the book.
 When possible this will be almost one-to-one, just allowing for the syntactic differences between Python and pseudocode, and for different library functions.
 - Don't make a function more complicated than the pseudocode in the book, even if the complication would add a nice feature, or give an efficiency gain.
 Instead, remain faithful to the pseudocode, and if you must, add a new function (not in the book) with the added feature.
-- I use functional programming in many cases, but not exclusively; let the book's pseudocode be the guide.
-In general, pure functions (with no side effects) are prefered, but functions with side effects, and classes, can be used where appropriate.
+- I use functional programming (functions with no side effects) in many cases, but not exclusively (sometimes classes and/or functions with side effects are used).
+Let the book's pseudocode be the guide.

-Beyond the above rules, we default to [Pep 8](https://www.python.org/dev/peps/pep-0008), with a few minor exceptions:
+Beyond the above rules, we use [Pep 8](https://www.python.org/dev/peps/pep-0008), with a few minor exceptions:

 - I'm not too worried about an occasional line longer than 79 characters.
 - You don't need two spaces after a sentence-ending period.